sbaltes/api-retriever/README.md

 | ...                                | ...        |

-## Example 2: Retrieve files from GitHub repositories
+## Example 2: Retrieving files from GitHub repositories

 In the next example, we are going to retrieve files from GitHub repositories.
 The input parameters are the `repo_name`, the `path` to the file within that repo, and the `branch` in which the file can be found.